 “If I can get through to just one student at this event how serious and how quickly your life can change from a car crash – that’s all I want,’’ she said.

-The annual event aims to reduce road trauma through developing positive road safety knowledge, skills and attitudes amongst our next generation of road users.
+The event aims to reduce road trauma through developing positive road safety knowledge, skills and attitudes amongst our next generation of road users.

 The four-hour program includes a simulated crash scene, real life stories from people whose lives have been affected by road trauma, and a demonstration on the importance of ANCAP star ratings when choosing a car.